-ACC Aerial Events, or ACC/A3TA, is responsible for scheduling the aerial and public display of ACC aircraft, most notably the F-35 (the Vermont Air National Guard's upcoming mission), F-22 Raptor, F-16 Viper and A-10 Thunderbolt demonstration teams.
+ACC Aerial Events, or ACC/A3TA, is responsible for scheduling the aerial and public display of ACC aircraft, most notably the F-35 (currently in transition), F-22 Raptor, F-16 Viper, and A-10 Thunderbolt demonstration teams.
 ACC Aerial Events also manages the U.S. Air Force Heritage Flight program.
-They coordinate static display and flyover support of ACC aircraft to airshows or expos and other events in the U.S., and abroad.
+They coordinate static display and flyover support of ACC aircraft to airshows or expos and other events in the United States and abroad.
 ACC/A3TA provides the Aerial Control Teams that coordinate and execute AF and Joint flyovers in the National Capital Region (NCR).

 ACC Aerial Events Purpose: